-“‘They never reported inter-rater reliability,’ he gasps—as if it’s some kind of new low in the history of consensuology.
+“‘They never reported inter-rater reliability,’ Duarte gasps—as if it’s some kind of new low in the history of consensuology.

-“Oh noes, says Duarte!
+“Oh noes, he says!
 ‘We can’t have political activists rating scientific abstracts on their implications for their own cause.
 This is unprecedented.
-Unprecedented, I tell you!’,” said Oreskes mockingly.
+Unprecedented, I tell you!’,” Oreskes paraphrased mockingly.

-“Has he even read Oreskes04?
-Or am I invisible, as a female writer?
+“Has this guy even read Oreskes04?
+Or am I just invisible, as a female writer?

 “Listen: John is my son, and I like him, but he hasn’t had an original pseudoscientific thought in his life,” she continued.
 “Without my article—the template that proves the kind of shit you can get away with in a consensus study, with complete impunity—he’d never have had the brains to go half as far, let alone the gonads.”

 Today’s outburst is by no means the first indication we’ve seen of the resentment between Oreskes mère et fils.

 In 2013 Dr Oreskes took legal action in relation to a consensus-denying diagram her son had created for his debut textbook on climate science.
 The graph—which depicts a scientific “consensus” of just 40% on man-made global warming [AGW] in 1996—was found capable in law of the imputation that Oreskes’ 2004 study was grossly inept at best, systematically biased against skeptical papers at worst.
 It could therefore give rise to a reasonable inference that Dr Oreskes had carried out her study fraudulently so as to supply former Vice President Gore with an “argument” for man-made global warming.